12 Best Publisher Rocket Alternatives in 2026 (Free & Paid)

-Publisher Rocket (formerly KDP Rocket) has been the go-to tool for Amazon keyword research since 2016.
-But at $97 for a lifetime license—with no free trial—many authors wonder if better options exist.
+Publisher Rocket (formerly KDP Rocket) has been a popular Amazon keyword research tool since 2016.
+But after raising its price to $199 for a lifetime license—with no free trial—many authors are looking for Publisher Rocket alternatives that deliver more value for less money.

 What You'll Learn